JUSI ADVENTURES

 Picture

 No matter which diet strategy you choose it makes sense to research what food will be available on the trek.
-When choosing foods for your next foray into the woods, choose nutritious options from the widest variety of sources possible.
-This helps maintain health, provides optimal fuel for your performance, and fights off boredom.

 This table is the outcome of the nutritional preparation for one of our trips.
 It outlines: